KristenManning/KristenManning.github.io/index.markdown

 	<div class="intro">
 		<div class="content">
 			<p class="heading">
-				Hi there 👋 I'm Kristen
+				Hi there 👋 I'm Kristen.
+I'm a <a href="https://www.linkedin.com/in/kristen-manning-83b266104">software developer and former startup exec</a>.
 			</p>
 			<p>
-				I'm a <a href="https://www.linkedin.com/in/kristen-manning-83b266104">software developer and former startup exec</a> currently available as an independent contractor.
-Potential engagements include software development, consulting, fractional leadership, and individual coaching.
+				As a consultant, I specialize in helping small businesses and early-stage startups to automate their operations, leverage powerful software products and low-code tools, and build prototypes of new products. <b>My work frees up business owners and startup founders to focus on the big picture.</b> Think: "CTO" or "Founding Engineer" on an as-needed basis.
 			</p>
 			<p>
 				I split my time between Midcoast Maine and New York City.
 Most of my work is done remotely, though I'm happy to meet in-person in Maine or NY.
 On-site engagements in other cities may be available upon request.